 If corrosion staining is removed but returns rapidly (within a few days or weeks), it is likely that the surface has been contaminated with heavily embedded carbon steel or iron.
 These generally have to be removed by grinding and refinishing and/or by pickling.

 If welds have not been properly cleaned and heat tint was left on the surface, the welds will need to be ground and/or pickled to restore corrosion resistance.
-Information on restoring the corrosion resistance of a weld can be obtained from welding product suppliers or on one of the following websites: www.euro-inox.org or www.stainlessarchitecture.org.
+Information on restoring the corrosion resistance of a weld can be obtained from welding product suppliers or on the following website: www.stainlessarchitecture.org.